- Lactation & Breastfeeding Services

 Is my baby getting enough milk?

 When it comes to feeding your baby, what goes in must come out.
-You can tell how much milk your baby is getting by keeping track of the baby's diapers:
+One way you can tell how much milk your baby is getting by keeping track of the baby's diapers:

 |24 hours after birth: